jacky-lau-mtr/portfolio/my-projects/tableau/README.md

 Welcome to my Tableau Portfolio!

-For my latest project, I've created an interactive dashboard to visualize the COVID-19 data from around the world.
+For my latest project, I've created an interactive dashboard to visualize the COVID-19 data in Canada.

 Please go to my Tableau Public website for my Tableau Portfolio Project: